 If you are unhappy with crooked teeth, braces are a proven technique for straightening them.
-They can handle any tooth-straightening challenge, even neuromuscular orthodontics, and they give excellent, predictable results.
+They can handle any tooth-straightening challenge, even physiologic orthodontics, and they give excellent, predictable results.
 Even though they are the oldest orthodontic technology, they are in many ways the best.
 Braces have very few complications, and continued innovation makes them better every year, making them faster, more comfortable, and more subtle than ever.

 How Braces Work